 Joseph of Arimathea was such a person.
 Although he had previously hidden his faith in Jesus for fear of the Jews, he bravely asked Pilate for permission to take away the body.

 Verse 39: "Nicodemus also, who earlier had come to Jesus by night, came bringing a mixture of myrrh and aloes, about seventy-five pounds in weight."

-Nicodemus, though not declared in Scripture to be a disciple of Jesus, had secretly and under the cover of night, visited Jesus and expressed his belief that He was sent from God, and had asked Jesus to explain His teachings, (Johnn 3:1-9).
+Nicodemus, though not declared in Scripture to be a disciple of Jesus, had secretly and under cover of night, visited Jesus and expressed his belief that He was sent from God, and had asked Jesus to explain His teachings, (John 3:1-9).

 Later, he attempted to defend Jesus before the Sanhedrin.
-Now, in a lavish display of devotion to the Savior, he brings 75 pounds of expensive myrrh and aloes, (Johnn 7:50-51).
+Now, in a lavish display of devotion to the Savior, he brings 75 pounds of expensive myrrh and aloes, (John 7:50-51).